zeus-12/uxie/README.md

 ### Bugs

+- [ ] STOP STORING BASE64 LINKS OF HIGHLIGHTS IN NOTES => this could get me broke :'(
+- [ ] show docs in /f based on updatedAt field
+- [ ] figure out someway to track onpagechange and store that in document -> display a x% done in /f, also scroll to that page on opening the file. (also required to display the page number (along w go-to-page-numb option) in bottom-toolbar => along with zoom, etc)
+- [ ] ffs build a category system for documents => doesnt matter if ui is bad, just build it
 - [ ] for area highlights, create a custom component with:

 1. imagelink stored on editor is base64 one => possible soln: store it as base64 to the notes, then in the same addhighlighttonotes function upload it to uploadthing, and then